-On 1 November, people all over the world celebrate World Vegan Day.
+On November the 1st, people all over the world celebrate World Vegan Day.
 What does it mean to be vegan?

 What is veganism?